qgis/QGIS-Documentation/source/docs/user_manual/working_with_ogc/server/services.rst

 * **LAYERTITLE / RULELABEL** set them to ``FALSE`` to get only the legend graphics without labels

-Contest based legend.
+Content based legend.
 These parameters let the client request a legend showing only the symbols for the features falling into the requested area:

 * **BBOX** the geographical area for which the legend should be built